The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Put simply, this change to the deposit protection limit won’t affect you if you have less than £75,000 saved as your money will continue to be protected.
 If you have saved more than this amount, it may be worth looking at your savings and distributing them into various different accounts to ensure that your money is safeguarded.

 Something to note is that all accounts that operate under a ‘shared FCA licence’ will only be covered once under the scheme.
 This means that if you have an account with HSBC and First Direct (who share the same banking licence), and each account holds £50,000, you’d only be eligible to a maximum compensation of £75,000 if the group were to go bust.
 It’s therefore a good idea to spread your savings across a number of different financial institutions so that you don’t get caught out by this – if you’ve got a lot of savings, that is.

 If you’re a thinkmoney customer, the money in your account will be protected under the FSCS.
-This is because the funds that you put into your thinkmoney Personal Account are hosted by the Royal Bank of Scotland (RBS).
+This is because the funds that you put into your thinkmoney Managed Current Account are hosted by the Royal Bank of Scotland (RBS).
 So if RBS was ever unable to meet its obligations, you’d be able to reclaim deposits of up to £75,000 held in your thinkmoney account.